-Funding will be available to UK academic institutions for PhD projects and to SMEs seeking 'top-up' funding for CASE awards and EngDocs in relevant areas.
-Only project proposals with a total cost to NDA of $\leq £145,000$ will be considered (exclusive of additional costs of any collaboration with US research organisations or access to specialist facilities R&D facilities for handling radioactive material - as outlined above).
-Eligible projects will include PhD projects involving universities or subcontractors where the bursary is used as a grant top-up to access national facilities for research involving the handling of radioactive materials.
+Funding will be available to UK academic institutions for PhD projects and 'top-up' funding for CASE awards and EngDocs in relevant areas.
+Only project proposals with a total cost to NDA of $\leq$ £150,000 will be considered (exclusive of additional costs of any collaboration with US research organisations or access to specialist facilities R&D facilities for handling radioactive material - as outlined above).
+Eligible projects will include PhD projects involving universities or subcontractors where the bursary is used as a grant topup to access national facilities for research involving the handling of radioactive materials.
 NDA does not stipulate how this money is to be spent and will not penalise proposals that utilise some of the bursary funding to increase the stipend to the PhD candidate.